stforrester/my_new_project/README.md

-This is my readme file
+This is my readme file.

+Updating with additional text to practice git commits without the "-m" flag.